TritonDataCenter/rfd/rfd/0024/README.md

 - How do we rank the newer platform criterion against other soft requirements?
   We may want to apply it after considering locality, and make 'stacking' a lower priority (currently the bias is to stack servers full before moving to emptier ones).
+  Marsell has brought up the need for a bigger enhancement to change the algorithm to calculate a weighted score which will provide the flexibility.
+We may consider to move towards this new approach.
+The challenge will likely be in knowing how to allocate the weights without a lot of trial and error in production.
 - How feasible is it to assign rack identifiers to all existing compute nodes in JPC?
 - Are rack identifiers something that can be exposed to end users?
 Do we need another attribute to present the rack locality information?